StudHamza/hamza-folio/_posts/2025-09-15-satnogs-pro.md

     </div>
 </div>

-Finally assemble the LCD Display and place it on top of the mount, wire everything together and your station is should be up and running.
+Finally assemble the LCD Display and place it on top of the mount, wire everything together and your station should be up and running.
 If not checkout the trouble shooting page of the SatNOGS Wiki, [https://wiki.satnogs.org/Troubleshooting](https://wiki.satnogs.org/Troubleshooting).

 <div class="row">
         <div class="col-sm mt-3 mt-md-0">